bifurcationkit/BifurcationKit.jl/docs/src/tutorials3.md

 	normC = norminf)
 ```

-It is now straightforward to get the full following diagram
+It is now straightforward to get the following diagram

 ![](bru-po-cont-3br.png)